 - increased blood pressure and heart rate

-Your doctor should check you or your child carefully for heart problems before starting Vyvanse.
+Your doctor should check you carefully for heart problems before starting VYVANSE.

-Your doctor should check your or your child's blood pressure and heart rate regularly during treatment with Vyvanse.
+Your doctor should check your blood pressure and heart rate regularly during treatment with VYVANSE.

 - new or worse behavior and thought problems

 Tell your doctor about any mental problems you have, or if you have a family history of suicide, bipolar illness, or depression.

 Call your doctor right away if you have any new or worsening mental symptoms or problems while taking VYVANSE, especially:

 - seeing or hearing things that are not real

 3. Circulation problems in fingers and toes [Peripheral vasculopathy, including Raynaud's phenomenon]: